evanpowers/gog-backup/README.rst

 For an overview of command line syntax and the supported sub-commands, run ``gog-backup --help``.

-* ``login <email> <password>``
+* ``login <email> [password]``

-  Logs in to GOG.com using the supplied email and password, then saves the authentication cookie to disk for use during subsequent invocations.
+  Logs in to GOG.com using the supplied email and password, prompting for the latter if it is omitted, then saves the authentication cookie to disk for use during subsequent invocations.
 Neither the email nor password themselves are saved.

+  While convienient for scripts, be aware that supplying your password on the command line may reveal it to other logged in users (it will appear in the output of ``ps``, for example).

 * ``manifest``